toolbuilder/iterablefu/README.md

 # IterableFu

-`IterableFu` is a small library that provides functions like range, map, reduce, filter, zip, for iterable objects.
+`IterableFu` is a small (1.2kb gzipped) library that provides functions like range, map, reduce, filter, zip, for iterable objects.

 It also provides a chainable iterable, which can be customized to reduce bundle size, or extended.

 ## Features